ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-choreo.md

     [ballerina/http] started HTTP/WS listener 0.0.0.0:9090
     ```

 2. Click on the URL provided.
-You will be directed to the Choreo portal where you can view the metrics and traces exposed via the throughput and latency graphs.
+   This directs you to the Choreo portal in which you can view the metrics and traces exposed via the throughput and latency graphs.
-   >**Note:** If you haven't sent any requests to the Ballerina service, you may see a banner with the message "No request received during the selected time period".
+   >**Note:** If you haven't sent any requests to the Ballerina service, you may see a banner with the message `No request received during the selected time period`.

 ## Step 4 - Sending Requests